-This directly supports the implementation of ICMM’s position statement on water stewardship which commits ICMM member companies to publicly report company water performance, material risks, opportunities and management response using consistent industry metrics and recognised approaches.
+- The guide aims to support the implementation of ICMM’s position statement on water stewardship which commits ICMM member companies to publicly report company water performance, material risks, opportunities and management responses using consistent industry metrics and recognised approaches.

 - Defining an appropriate set of standardised water reporting metrics for the mining and metals industry.